-The chassis includes power supplies, fans and eight nodes.
-Each node is a separate system containing a drawer with a serverboard and other components.
+The chassis includes power supplies, rear I/O ports, expansion card slots and eight nodes.
+Each node is a separate system containing a drawer with a serverboard, fans, and other components.
 Each node may be removed from the chassis separately.